In Depth Guide to Architectural Model Making - Everything you need to know!

 Conceptual models

-concept presentation model are fast and informal that allow an architect to explore a holistic architectural ideas.
-They are commonly made from low budget materials that only require primary tools.
+concept presentation models are fast and informal and allow an architect to explore holistic architectural ideas.
+They are commonly made from low-budget materials that only require primary tools.
 A conceptual model usually focuses on simple forms with little detail.

 Working models